Paperspace/Docs/gradient-node/usage.md

 sudo ./gradient-node --apiKey XXXXXXXXXXXXXXXX
 ```

+Note: sudo access is required even if you set up docker not to require sudo

 ## **Required Parameters**

 The `--apiKey <key>` option is the only required parameter.
 It may also be provided via an environment variable, `GRADIENT_NODE_API_KEY=<key>`.